-10. INVESTMENT IN AN ASSOCIATE
+11. INVESTMENT IN AN ASSOCIATE

 Kintavar Exploration Inc. ("Kintavar") is the Corporation's only associate.
 Kintavar's share capital consists solely of ordinary shares, which are held directly by the Corporation.
 Kintavar is incorporated in Canada where its exploration and evaluation activities on bearing properties are carried out.
 The proportion of ownership interest is the same as the proportion of voting rights held.
 The investment in Kintavar is accounted for under the equity method.
-Its fair value as at May 31, 2023 is \$842,857 (16,857,143 shares at \$0.05, closing price on the Exchange).
-Considering the fair value of the investment is lower than its carrying value as at May 31, 2023, an impairment loss of \$316,363 has been recorded in the consolidated statement of losses in order to reduce the investment to its estimated recoverable value, in this case its fair market value.
-Its fair value was \$1,432,857 as at May 31, 2022.
+Its fair value as at May 31, 2024 is \$421,429 (16,857,143 shares at \$0.025, closing price on the Exchange).
+Considering the fair value of the investment is lower than its carrying value as at May 31, 2024, an impairment loss has been recorded in the consolidated statement of losses in order to reduce the investment to its estimated recoverable value, in this case its fair market value.
+Its fair value was \$842,857 as at May 31, 2023.
 The Corporation categorized the fair value measurement as Level 1, as it is derived from quoted prices in active markets.
-As a result of the issuance of shares in Kintavar in the year ended May 31, 2023, the Corporation's interest was diluted from 13.66% as at May 31, 2022 to 13.11% as at May 31, 2023.
+There was no change in the percentage of shares owned by Geomega from May 31, 2023 to May 31, 2024, which was stable at 13.11%.